Musicianship & Theory Placement

-MUS:1201 Musicianship and Theory I is offered only in the fall semester.
-Students who are required to take MUS:1200 Fundamentals of Music for Majors will begin the Musicianship and Theory sequence a full year behind.
+MUS:1200 Fundamentals of Music for Majors is offered only in the fall semester and only Tuesday and Thursday, 7:00-7:50 a.m., immediately before lectures for MUS:1201.
 We therefore encourage entering students to master the following basic skills in preparation for the Placement Exam A:

 - identifying and notating pitches and their enharmonic equivalents in treble, bass, and alto clefs